itgembedded/meta-jciq6-morty/README.md

 # meta-jciq6-morty
-Yocto Project for JCI Q6 Board - Morty Branch (v2.2.1)
+Yocto Project for JCI Q6 Board - Morty Branch (v2.2.2)

+Updated to include support for Chromium Browser v52 for the Q6 board

 # Getting started with software for the Q6 Board